Table of Contents

 - Increased hydrostatic pressure

-Edemas may also accompany physical conditions not considered serious health issues.
-They may occur as part oft the female cycle, or in people flying in airplanes, as the normal result of the body being constrained in an unnatural position for a prolonged period of time.
+Edema may also accompany physical conditions not considered serious health issues.
+Edema may occur as part of the female cycle, or in people flying in airplanes—a natural occurrence due to the body being constrained in an unnatural position for a prolonged period of time.

-Edemas are a typical accompanying symptom in the field of gynecology.
-They usually occur in the second half of the cycle.
-They may not be visible, but can cause unpleasant or painful feelings of tension.
+Edema is a typical accompanying symptom in the field of gynecology and usually occurs in the second half of the cycle.
+It may not be visible but can cause unpleasant or painful feelings of tension.
 The enclosed fluid also leads to weight gain.
-This is referred to as Cyclic Premenstrual Edema or Cyclical Idiopathic Edema.
-As the name implies, these edemas have not yet been fully studied.
-They generally affect the legs, feet, hands and/or chest.
+This is referred to as cyclic premenstrual edema or cyclical idiopathic edema.
+As the name implies, this type of edema has not yet been fully studied.
+It generally affects the legs, feet, hands, and/or chest.
 The symptoms always occur on both sides and simultaneously.
-In the first part of the day, the upper part of the body is usually affected, and in the second part it is mostly the legs and feet.
+In the first part of the day, the upper part of the body is usually affected, and in the second part, the legs and feet are mostly affected.

 The female cycle impacts multiple processes

-Presumably, blood vessels become more permeable in the second half of the cycle.
+Blood vessels become more permeable in the second half of the menstrual cycle.
 Fluid and proteins get into the tissue.
 This process is more pronounced in some women than in others and is triggered by a hormonal imbalance.
-Science suggests that the release of too much aldosterone in the second half of the cycle encourages the formation of edemas.
+Science suggests that the release of excess aldosterone in the second half of the cycle encourages the formation of edema.

-Aldosterone is formed in the adrenal gland and generally helps regulate the fluid balance.
-An increased release of serotonin may help the formation of edemas, too.
+Aldosterone is formed in the adrenal gland and generally helps regulate fluid balance.
+Increased release of serotonin may also contribute to the formation of edema.
 Serotonin influences the permeability of the vessels.

-The causes for the formation of edemas when flying are comparable to those of edemas stemming from a unilateral physical strain, such as standing for a long time on the job.
-The muscular pump cannot work properly during physical inactivity, the blood gets caught in the veins, and feet and legs swell.
+The causes of edema when flying are comparable to those of edema stemming from a unilateral physical strain, such as standing for a long time on the job.
+The muscular pump cannot work properly during physical inactivity.
+As such, the blood gets caught in the veins and feet and legs swell.

 Ascites as part of a liver cirrhosis

-Ascites occur frequently in the course of an advanced liver cirrhosis with portal hypertension.
-Simultaneously, obstructions of the protein biosynthesis and changes in the water electrolyte balance occur.
-However, as part of a differential diagnosis, tumor diseases should be considered.
-Diagnosis of ascites includes a procedure called paracentesis (removing liquid ascitic for its analysis) and some cases a liver biopsy is necessary.
+Ascites occurs frequently in the course of advanced liver cirrhosis with portal hypertension.
+Simultaneously, obstructions of protein biosynthesis and changes in the water-electrolyte balance occur.
+However, as part of a differential diagnosis, tumors should be considered.
+Diagnosis of ascites includes a procedure called paracentesis (removing liquid ascitic for its analysis) and in some cases a liver biopsy is necessary.

-Infectious diseases have to be considered in the process as well.
+Infectious diseases also have to be considered.
 Typical therapy includes the treatment of the principal cause of ascites (for example diuretics and antibiotics) and diet adjustments depending on the cause.

-When the amount of fluid in the pleura cavity exceeds a healthy limit, we speak of pleural weeping.
-This condition can only be diagnosed once more than 200 ml has accumulated.
-Pleural effusion happens frequently.
-In most cases, it is caused by cardiac insufficiency (bilateral), neoplastic (only in left side), hypoalbuminemia, and inflammatory infections in the lung.
+In pleural effusion, the amount of fluid in the pleura cavity exceeds a healthy limit.
+This condition can only be diagnosed if >200 ml of fluid has accumulated.
+Pleural effusion occurs frequently.
+In most cases, it is caused by cardiac insufficiency (bilateral), neoplasm (only on the left side), hypoalbuminemia, and inflammatory infections in the lung.
 As part of the differential diagnosis, systemic diseases have to be considered as well as metabolic and abdominal diseases.
 In less severe cases of pleural effusion, the patient is not usually aware of the condition.
 In severe cases, the patient may complain of: